zwettemaan/TightenerDocs/Releases/Alpha/README.md

-This is what I am now using on my M2 Mac - the Mac build is done on the machine itself, and the Linux and Windows builds are done on ARM64 virtual machines (Ubuntu Linux and Windows 11) which then also compile the x64 versions (including InDesign plug-ins)
+This is what I am now using on my M2 Mac - the Mac build is done on the machine itself, and the Linux and Windows builds are done on ARM64 virtual machines (Ubuntu Linux and Windows 11) which then also compile the x64 components for Tightener (including InDesign plug-ins)

 ## Version 0.0.9